anarsafar/dictionary-app/README.md

 [![Product Name Screen Shot][product-screenshot]](https://dictionary-app-ashen.vercel.app)

 An English dictionary app build with vanilla JS.
 For this project i used [Free Dictionary API](https://dictionaryapi.dev/) its free and its doesn't need any API key which is awesome.
 It's gives data such as definition examples, synonyms, antonyms and also phonetic sound.
-But it has little issue.
+Even searching same word repeatedly gives different definiton and examples (not always depens on API response) But it has little issue.
 Whenever i try display information about word, response data from API call inconsistent so i decided to manupulate API response and return new Object with neccessary data.
 Also you can search by clicking synonyms and antonyms.